 Make certain that the drive plate and drive arm assemblies are mounted in accordance with the dimensions shown in Figure 3.
-THESE DIMENSIONS ARE CRITICAL.
-If the drive arm assembly is not properly positioned on the shaft, a preload condition can cause premature bearing failure.
+If the drive assembly is not properly positioned on the impeller shaft, a preload condition can occur and cause premature bearing failure.